ctrachte/Datepicker.js/readme.md

 Contributions are **greatly appreciated** towards the final goal of a perfect datepicker!

 1. Fork the Project
-2. Choose an [issue](https://github.com/ctrachte/Datepicker.js/issues), assign yourself to it, and track it's progress on the [project board](https://github.com/ctrachte/Datepicker.js/projects/1)
+2. Look through the [issues](https://github.com/ctrachte/Datepicker.js/issues), and choose one that is not in progress on the [project board](https://github.com/ctrachte/Datepicker.js/projects/1)
+3. Comment on the issue and I will assign it to you.
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+4. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
+6. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Please track your progress on the [project board](https://github.com/ctrachte/Datepicker.js/projects/1)
-6. Open a Pull Request
+7. Open a Pull Request

+*Code will be reviewed before being merged.
+If your code does not quite work or needs revision it may not be merged to the master.*

 <!-- LICENSE -->